gupta-anmol99/RoboVerse/README.md

 ### Updates
 - For relative position based task, for eg. stack cubes, we need to use a detector which can be found in `/metasim/cfg/checkers/detectors.py`.
 - Tasks names: Open a box, Close Drawer, Close microwave, Pick up cup, Press 3 buttons, Put knife in the block
+- For tasks involving rigid bodies, for example, pick up cup or put knife in the block, we need to run the `sim/RoboVerse/scripts/clean_usd.py` script.
+This script adds the collision API to the obejcts.
+Note that, original version of this file has a minor error in `main()` which we have rectified in this patch.
+To clean just run: `python scripts/clean_usd.py --tasks PickUpCup`

 ### Tasks List
 - Open/Close a box: ✅